The best way to get answers to all your mortgage questions

-We will lend up to 95% of the purchase price but only if you are an existing member, otherwise the maximum is 90%.
-The maximum Loan to Value (LTV) will decrease to 75% if the property is a Buy to Let.
+We will lend up to 95% of the purchase price.
+The maximum Loan to Value (LTV) will decrease to 80% if the property is a Buy to Let or for self build.

 What information do I need to provide you with?

 We will go through this with you when you come in to see one of our Mortgage Advisers.
-Our standard requirements are ID in the form of Driving Licence or Passport, 3 months' payslips if paid monthly or if paid weekly, then 4 weeks.
+Our standard requirements are ID in the form of Driving Licence or Passport and 3 months' payslips if paid monthly or weekly.
 2 years' certified accounts or tax assessments if self-employed.
 Plus bank statements and annual mortgage statement if you currently have a mortgage.

 What sort of things do you lend for?

 The Society lends for house purchase or remortgage, including Buy-to-Let, Shared Ownership, Self Build, Right to Buy, Right to Acquire and Second Home purchase.
 If you are already an existing borrower of the Society, we can also lend additional funds for home improvements.
 Additional funds may be available for personal use, but special terms apply.
 Please ask our Mortgage Advisers for details.

 The Annual Percentage Rate of Change, or APRC for short, must be quoted by every lender for each of their mortgage products.
 The APRC includes all costs associated with the particular mortgage product, so can be used to compare rates across lenders.

 What is an ESIS (European Standardised Information Sheet)?